2017 Davao City mall fire: Aftermath

 The Bureau of Fire Protection assessed the entire building of the NCCC Mall Davao was totally damaged, except for the ground floor.
 The upper floors collapsed on top of each other, which made it difficult for firefighters to conduct their search and retrieval operations.
 As such, it was recommended that the 14-year old mall to be demolished since the building may potentially collapse entirely.

 NCCC management applied for demolition on February 2, 2018, and commenced on May 19 of the same year after the building had been vacated and all utility lines such as electric, gas, telephone and water installations had been disconnected.
 As of November 2018, the mall complex has been totally torn down, including the building which housed a McDonald's branch, which was torn down later.

 The NCCC has stated that there are plans to build a new mall at the site.
 A high-rise condominium and a newer version of NCCC Mall will take its place.
-Construction of the replacement NCCC Mall commenced in July 2021, with target completion in 2024.
+Construction of the new NCCC Mall commenced in July 2021, with target completion in 2024, but on 2025, only the grocery store opened to the public, though the building is still under construction.